Atlantic City Car Accident Lawyer

 - Get to safety.
 If possible, move to the side of the road or a safe area.

 - You should always seek medical attention after an accident.
 Even if you do not feel injured, you may be in shock and not realize the extent of your injuries.
-Also, a medical record is essential evidence when you file an insurance claim or Atlantic City car accident lawsuit.
+Also, a medical record includes essential evidence when you file an insurance claim or Atlantic City car accident lawsuit.

 - Call 911.
 Even if it is a minor accident, call the police.
 The police can document the scene and file an accident report, which may be useful later.
 When the law enforcement officers arrive, answer their questions truthfully, but do not apologize or blame yourself.
 At this point, you may not fully understand what happened.